 Hermes maintains a measured approach to operational risk.
 The Board is not willing to accept excessive risk taking which leads to unexpected, adverse consequences.
-However, the Board acknowledges that prudent and calculated risk taking is inevitable if Hermes is to achieve its objectives.
+However, the Board acknowledges that prudent and calculated risk taking is inevitable if Hermes is to achieve its strategic objectives.
 It is also recognised that risks cannot always be eliminated completely.
 In many cases, they must be managed or mitigated through transfer or controls in accordance with the risk management methodology.

+The key risks affecting Hermes which form the basis of the Pillar 2 capital calculation are classified as operational risks.
+Operational risk covers a range of underlying risks including reputational risk and regulatory risk.
 Hermes uses a statistical simulation approach to assess the Pillar 2 operational risk capital requirements.
-This process is built around the development of 'what if' scenarios with the aid of subject matter experts across the business and incorporates internal and external operational risk data (e.g. RCSA, error events, regulatory implications, infrastructure spend, etc.).
-Using assumptions such as the typical and worst-case loss estimate, probability, and a correlation coefficient, these scenarios are run through the simulation multiple times at a given level of confidence.
-The output is reviewed and challenged throughout the process with approval provided by the HFML Board.
+This process is built around the development of 'what if' scenarios with input and approval of subject matter experts across the business and incorporates internal and external operational risk data, this includes, RCSA, error events, regulatory implications and infrastructure spend.
+Using assumptions such as the typical and worst-case loss estimate, probability, and a correlation coefficient, these scenarios are modelled through a simulation tool multiple times at a given level of confidence.
+The output is reviewed and challenged throughout the process with final approval provided by the Hermes Board.